-Our most frequently installed window—a double hung, double pane vinyl window—costs $350-$550 per window.
-In other words, an average replacement of ten double hung windows will cost $3500-$5500.
+Our most popular window—a 6000 double hung, double pane vinyl window (including LowE Argon Energy Package) —costs right under $350 per window.
+We do offer more affordable options.
+Our 3000 series starts at $318 (including LowE energy package).
+Other popular options are exterior capping or new PVC brick molding which is not nessasary on every project but runs about $89 per window capped.
+In other words, an average replacement of ten double hung windows will cost $3500-$4500.
 Obviously, this number will go up or down depending on the number of windows, their size, their location, and how you want them to be customized.

-Websites like Angie’s List quote the same type of vinyl replacement windows at $450-$600 per window.
+Other window companies quote the same type of vinyl replacement windows at $500-$1000 per window.
 How do we manage to charge our customers less than others?

 The truth is, almost every window dealer in the country gets their windows from the same few manufacturers.
 Since the average customer isn’t aware of this, they’re often taken advantage of by salespeople who tout the benefits of windows that are way more expensive than they should be, just to make an extra buck.